 1. A generalization about generalizations.
 First of all, I’ve come to believe generalizations serve us even less when they’re about social media, and how people of any age use it, than about nearly anything else.
 Except maybe about the way people live their lives.
 Because generalizations are so final.
 These are only observations – snapshots.
 This is one very fluid subject, right?
 But it can sometimes be useful to snap something in motion in order to zoom in and do a reality check.
 The following observations could seem like generalizations, but I can tell you there’s nothing final about any of them.
 We’re talking about social media’s earliest period.

-2. Fundamentally, what we’re seeing in our children’s social media use is the exposure of their deepest needs: deep connection and to be heard and accepted by people they love or care about.
+2. Fundamentally, part of what we’re seeing in our children’s social media use is the exposure of their deepest needs: deep connection and to be heard and accepted by people they love or care about.
 It’s just that only some of the connecting that happens day-to-day in social media satisfies those needs.
 I think it’s quite possible that the less the real need is met, the more sharing and connecting of the shallow sort tends to happen.
 In other words, excessive exposure should give us pause; it could well be an indicator of great need (or unmet needs).
 For example, excessive sharing probably represents a cry for attention or social anxiety in some kids.
 I’m skeptical that social media is addictive – it’s more like kids are “addicted” to their friends and social circles and keeping up with what’s happening in them – but I do think the level of use can be symptomatic.